Freedom Isn't Free

 - Do I show an understanding of both points of view?

-As a resource for others, let the learners select three to five essays which best exemplify the essay theme.
-Tape the essays or display the completed copies in the Media Center.
-An attractive display may encourage other learners to listen to or read the essays.
+As a resource for others, select three to five essays which best exemplify the essay theme.
+Publish the essays or display the completed copies in tthe public library or in social media.

 Strand PHIL.I Definitions of Philanthropy